-Harrison, L., Kelly, P. & Campbell, P. (in press), Food and passion: technologies of self-transformation in Jamie’s Kitchen.
+Harrison, L., Kelly, P. & Campbell, P. (2015), Food and passion: technologies of self-transformation in Jamie’s Kitchen.
 In E. Swan & R. Flowers (Eds) Critical Food Studies.
 Surrey, UK: Ashgate.

 Refereed Journal Articles

-Ollis, D. & Harrison, L. (in press).
+Ollis, D. & Harrison, L. (2016).
 Lessons in building capacity in sexuality education using the Health Promoting School Framework: from planning to implementation.
 Health Education (special issue on the Health Promoting School).

 Kelly, P., Campbell, P. & Harrison, L. (2013).
 “Don’t be a smart arse”: transitional labour market programs as neo-liberal technologies of the self.
 British Journal of Sociology of Education.
 DOI: 10.1080/01425692.2013.829744.